 Let's now look at the research for Cordydrive and the 5 clinically tested ingredients in Mdrive and see what we can discover.

 This is said to be the primary ingredient in Mdrive.
-Cordydrive is actually a made-up word for Cordyceps (Cordyceps Sinensis).
-Cordyceps is a type of fungus that lives on caterpillars, hence one of its other names, “caterpillar fungus.”
+Cordydrive is a made-up word for Cordyceps (Cordyceps Sinensis).
+Cordyceps is a type of mushroom.
+Another name for it is “caterpillar fungus.”
+Cordyceps appears to have no human proof it raises testosterone.
+Likewise, human aphrodisiac properties were not located either.

 Cordyceps and Exercise

-Similarly, in a study from 2004, cordyceps did not improve aerobic exercise endurance when it was given to 22 male cyclists for 5 weeks.
+In another investigation, cordyceps did not improve aerobic exercise endurance when it was given to 22 male cyclists for 5 weeks.
 People in this study received 3 grams (3000 milligrams) of cordyceps per day (this is more than is in Mdrive).
-This study was published in the International Journal of Sports Nutrition and Exercise Metabolism.

-When it comes to exercise, cordyceps seems to suffer from small studies that don't last very long.
-I'm looking forward to better studies being done.
+To be fair, cordyceps exercise studies seem to suffer from small studies that don't last very long.

 Cordyceps And The Immune System